Ujjwalsolanki/nsa-challenge/README.md

-So I have succefully created a based on given information.
+So I have succefully created a project based on given information.
-Future scope: Docker implementations so you don't have to follow below steps
+Future scope: Docker implementations so we don't have to follow below steps

 but for this time, you have to follow below steps to run above project in your local machine